-A little over four years ago, SureSwift was just a couple of co-founders with an idea.
-Today it’s a rapidly growing portfolio of more than 30 online businesses, managed by a fully remote team of 80 people working across 14 timezones.
+In 2015, SureSwift was just a couple of co-founders with an idea.
+Today it’s a rapidly growing portfolio of online businesses, managed by a fully remote team of 80+ people working across 14 timezones.
 Hear from co-founder and CEO, Kevin McArdle, about how we got from there to here.

 Usually you’ll find me on this blog interviewing our portfolio of founders to share their stories of building bootstrapped online businesses.
 I talked to Marvin Russell about how he built an SEO lead generation tool he used for his own agency into the $40k MRR SaaS business, MySiteAuditor.
 I chatted with Nicholas Firth-McCoy and Tristan Gamilis about the challenges of running multiple early-stage startups, and why they ultimately chose to sell their freelancer time tracking and invoicing app, Paydirt.
 I spoke with Lilia Tovbin about how she made the transition from having a full-time job and an Ed Tech side hustle, to buying out her co-founders and growing HelpTeaching to scale for a 7-figure exit.

 Today I’m turning the tables, and sharing the story of how I became an entrepreneur, and how we built SureSwift into the company that acquired those businesses from Marvin, Tristan, Nick, and Lilia, and gave dream exits to more than 30 other independent, bootstrapped founders.

 My Winding Path: From Math Teacher to Entrepreneur

 You could say entrepreneurship runs in my blood.
 My grandfather passed on some major investment opportunities, including one in a new football team called the New England Patriots.
 Seeing this, my father started several businesses during my childhood, but he never did hit it big.